carlmon/de4dot-plus/README.md

 Get binaries from the build server [![](https://github.com/0xd4d/de4dot/workflows/GitHub%20CI/badge.svg)](https://github.com/0xd4d/de4dot/actions).

-It's FREE but there's NO SUPPORT
+It's FREE but there's NO SUPPORT!
 ================================

 There's no support.
 Don't email me if you can't use it or if it fails to deobfuscate a file obfuscated with an updated obfuscator.